skyrocket-qy/distributed-system-knowledge/distributed-consensus/README.md

 -   **Distributed Transactions:** While challenging, some distributed transaction protocols, such as Two-Phase Commit, utilize consensus-like mechanisms to ensure atomicity across multiple participating nodes.
 [Explore Distributed Transactions](../distributed-transactions/README.md).

 -   **Coordination:** Consensus is a core mechanism for coordination in distributed systems, enabling nodes to agree on shared states, elect leaders, and manage distributed locks.
 [Discover Coordination Concepts](../coordination/README.md).

+-   **Paxos:** A foundational, albeit complex, algorithm for achieving distributed consensus, known for its strong theoretical guarantees.
+[Understand Paxos ./paxos/README.md].

+-   **Raft:** A consensus algorithm designed for understandability, often preferred over Paxos for its clarity and ease of implementation in practical systems.
+[Understand Raft ./raft/README.md].